STORY / GAMEPLAY

 There are a few bonus stages to select, that have two competitors racing around a maze, to collect bonus objects (the first to collect 10 bonuses receives extra cash to shop goodies for his car).
 Saving up cash and going for the biggest upgrade first is cheaper in the long term but it must be spent wisely.

-Gameplay although simple and straightforward, gets quite difficult at times, as it is rather hard to beat each component and get the best place .
-The cars travel just too fast, when boosted, to be controlled easily and the tracks are unpredictable enough to keep drivers on the edge of their seats.
-Add to that some confusing routes, which will easily make you take the worst one resulting to smash, bash and crash on something!
-But Jupiter's Masterdrive is an enjoyable game that is certainly worth looking at, much like Nitro and Super Cars 2 titles.
+The gameplay is simple and straightforward, but may get quite difficult at times, as it is rather hard to beat each opponent.
+The cars run too fast when boosted and it's tricky to be controlled and the tracks are unpredictable enough to keep drivers on the edge of their seats.
+Add to that some confusing routes that will easily make you go through the wrong way resulting you smashing, bashing and crashing onto something.
+Overall, Jupiter's MasterDrive is an enjoyable game that is certainly worth trying, much like the Nitro and the Super Cars 2 title.
+GRAPHICS / SOUND